-Intrauterine growth restriction or retardation (IUGR) is defined as infants who fail to grow as expected during pregnancy, weighing less less than the 10th percentile of the normal weight range.
+Intrauterine growth restriction, formerly retardation, (IUGR) is a medical condition affecting infants who fail to grow as expected during pregnancy, weighing less than the 10th percentile of the normal weight range.
 The abdominal circumference is typically less than the 2.5 percentile.
-During the prenatal period, physicians are responsible for monitoring the baby’s growth, and if IUGR is detected, there is a sharp difference in the fundal height and weight when compared to other infants with the same gestational age.
+During the prenatal period, physicians are responsible for monitoring the baby’s growth.
+If IUGR is detected, there is a sharp difference in the fundal height and weight when compared to other infants with the same gestational age.

 There are an array of reasons why an infant may develop IUGR.
 Some of the most common include: